 “Eddie?
 Answer me, son!
 I’m coming!”

 More yips and snarls erupted from the dark around him.
 Sounds of movement came from all directions.
-They were moving.
+They were circling.
 The pack was closing in on him!
-A loud crashing suddenly came from in front of him.
+A loud crashing suddenly came through the brush in front of him.

 …You must be able to protect yourself…

 The big coyote had sprung toward Eddie in the dark!
 It was now or never.

 Eddie squeezed the trigger and his rifle split the night, silencing everything around him.
 Echoes of the report bounced from boulder to boulder.
 He fell back from the kick of the round, knocking him on his backside.
 The barks and howling wailed as the pack bolted into the night from the loud rifle shot.
 Eddie lay in a daze, panting in heavy breaths and ears ringing from the sound, hoping his aim was true.
 Otherwise the next thing he would feel was teeth pulling his throat out, but the bite never came.
 Out of the darkness, rough hands grabbed him up by his collar, pulling him up into a forced embrace.
 It was his grandfather.
 Eddie burst into sobbing tears.